Leaky bucket: Delay variation tolerance

-However, packets can only arrive with intervals less than T where the bucket is not filled by the previous packet.
-If it is, then the bucket must have drained by the full amount T before the next packet conforms.
-So once this tolerance has been used up by packets arriving at less than T, subsequent frames must arrive at intervals no less than T. They may, however, arrive at greater intervals, when the bucket will not be filled by them.
-When this has happened, packets may, again, arrive with intervals less than T until the tolerance is again used up.
-However, since the bucket stops leaking when it is empty, there is always a limit (τ) to how much tolerance can be accrued by these intervals greater than T, however, much greater than T they may be or, however, many of them there are.
+However, packets can only arrive with intervals less than T when the bucket is not filled by the previous packet.
+If it is filled, then the bucket must have drained by the full amount T before the next packet conforms.
+So once this bucket space has been used up by packets arriving at less than T, subsequent frames must arrive at intervals no less than T. They may, however, arrive at greater intervals, when the bucket will not be filled by them.
+Since the bucket stops leaking when it is empty, there is always a limit (τ) to how much tolerance can be accrued by these intervals greater than T.

 Since the limit value τ defines how much earlier a packet can arrive than would be expected, it is the limit on the difference between the maximum and minimum delays from the source to the point where the conformance test is being made (assuming the packets are generated with no jitter).
-Hence, the use of the term Cell Delay Variation tolerance (CDVt) for this parameter in ATM.
+Hence, the use of the term cell delay variation tolerance (CDVt) for this parameter in ATM.